disobliged/team-7/agendas/mar3.md

 - Aim 3: Determine whether PICRUSt2-predicted energy metabolism pathways are enriched in fish in fast swimmers and distinct water depth preferences.
 - Aim 4: Assess whether PICRUSt2-predicted energy metabolism pathways correlate with the taxa identified as differentially abundant.

+### Notes
+- Be more specific and clarify Aim 1, get rid of the water depth for the aims.
+Figure out other ways to do Aim 4, with a back-up option, in case Aim 2 does not work out.

 ## Analyses

 - Aim 1: Alpha/Beta diversity, Spearman correlation